FernleafSystems/Shield-Security-for-WordPress/readme.txt

 Why do we do this?
 It's simple: performance and optimization - there is no reason to automatically turn on features for people that don't need it as each site and set of requirements is different.

-This plugin should install as any other WordPress.org respository plugin.
+This plugin should install as any other WordPress.org repository plugin.

 1. Browse to Plugins -> Add Plugin
 1. Search: Shield